 The federal Transportation Security Administration (TSA) and the U.S. Department of Transportation have federal rules established to secure the transport of hazardous materials, including explosives.
 Federal rule requires a security threat assessment on commercial drivers certified to transport hazardous materials (hazmat).
 The security threat assessment is required every five years and includes the collection of an individual's fingerprints and verification of United States citizenship, immigration eligibility, or permanent legal presence in the United States.

 It is required that all applicants complete the TSA application process at each 5-year renewal.
-Security threat assessment applications must be filed no later than 30 days prior to the license expiration to allow time for the security threat assessment to be completed.
+TSA recommends that you start this process no later than 30 days prior to the initial application or expiration of your Hazardous materials endorsement to allow time for the security threat assessment to be completed.
 This letter is intended to serve as notification of these requirements.

 Individuals who currently have a commercial driver license (CDL) with hazmat endorsement, who do not meet the qualification requirements described in this notification, are required to immediately surrender the CDL (with hazmat endorsement) to a state driver licensing office.
 If otherwise qualified and all applicable fees are paid, the applicant may be re-issued a CDL without a hazmat endorsement.

 Hazmat Application Process: